 Plays-in-the-Park has been cited for the excellence of its theatrical productions, making it the pre-eminent Community Theater in Middlesex County.
 The lighting, scenic and costume designs of each show are generally based on the Broadway originals or National Touring Companies, adapted and recreated by working professionals.

-During the fall the backstage area is transformed into an intimate 150 seat "black box" performance space where a Children's Musical has been presented for what will be our 23rd season.
-All ten performances (2 each Sunday or Saturday for 2 or 3 weekends) have been completely sold out.
+During the fall the backstage area is transformed into an intimate 150 seat "black box" performance space where a Children's Musical has been presented for what will be our 30th season.

 Plays-in-the-Park is also well respected for its outstanding service to the Community.
-Each summer for over 20 years the theater runs Kids-in-the-Park, a creative drama workshop opened to children grades 2 through 5, ages 8 to 11.
+Each summer for over 20 years the theater runs Kids-in-the-Park, a creative drama workshop opened to children ages 8 to 12 and Teens-in-the-Park for young adults ages 13-15.
 It is housed in the mini-amphitheater in Warren Park, Woodbridge.
-Youngsters attend two different workshops, making the total attending each summer 250.
+More than 200 kids enjoy these workshops each.
 At the end of each session a performance is given for an audience of parents and friends.

 For these efforts, the theater received the Class One Award for 1991 of the Mid-Atlantic Regional Council Dorothy Mullen Award and was the recipient of the National Association of Counties 1991 Achievement Award.
 We continue to grow and experiment with new formats, constantly trying to improve the product and the experience itself.
 Recent seasons have brought major changes and improvements to our sound system, lighting equipment and seating policies.

 It also bears mentioning that many of the performers who got their start at PLAYS-IN-THE-PARK have gone on to successful professional careers.
-The complete list is too numerous, and our apologizes to anyone not mentioned, but among are alumnus in the professional world we list Michael Schweikardt (Set Design: James Taylor tour), Timothy Gleason (Phantom B’way), Amy Toporek (Hairspray tour), Lorinda Haver (Gentlemen Prefer Blondes B’way), Daisy Hobbs (Aladdin B'way), Andrew Hodge (Cats tour), Russell Fischer (Jersey Boys B’way), Billy Piscopo (Jesus Christ, Superstar tour), Veronica Kuehn (Mamma Mia B’way, Xanadu B’way, Avenue Q), Susan Santoro (Cats B’way, A Chorus Line B’way), Coleen Sexton (Jekyll & Hyde video), Casey Muha (Chicago tour, On The Town Paper Mill), Jenny Hill (Seussical B’way, Spamalot B’way), Art and Jackie Neill (Pirates tour) , Megan Bussiere (Roar of the Greasepaint) Andrew Varella (Les Miz) Thom Warren (Lion King) and Jonathan Schwartz (The Fantasticks - Off B'way, B'way - Spider-Man: Turn Off the Dark, and Aladdin B'way) as well as David Copperfield, Robert Hegyes and Brittany Murphy.
+The complete list is too numerous, and our apologizes to anyone not mentioned, but among are alumnus in the professional world we list Michael Schweikardt (Set Design: James Taylor tour), Timothy Gleason (Phantom B’way), Amy Toporek (Hairspray tour), Lorinda Haver (Gentlemen Prefer Blondes B’way), Daisy Hobbs (Aladdin B'way), Andrew Hodge (Cats tour), Russell Fischer (Jersey Boys B’way), Billy Piscopo (Jesus Christ, Superstar tour), Veronica Kuehn (Mamma Mia B’way, Xanadu B’way, Avenue Q), Susan Santoro (Cats B’way, A Chorus Line B’way), Coleen Sexton (Jekyll & Hyde video), Casey Muha (Chicago tour, On The Town Paper Mill), Jenny Hill (Seussical B’way, Spamalot B’way), Art and Jackie Neill (Pirates tour), Mallory Davis (42nd Street tour), Gary Schwartz (Kiss of the Spider Woman), Megan Bussiere (Roar of the Greasepaint) Andrew Varella (Les Miz) Thom Warren (Lion King) and Jonathan Schwartz (The Fantasticks - Off B'way, B'way - Spider-Man: Turn Off the Dark, and Aladdin B'way) as well as David Copperfield, Robert Hegyes and Brittany Murphy.

 If the crowds on summer nights are any judge, then Plays-in-the-Park is quite successful indeed.